gordontzx/ip/docs/README.md

 ```

 ## Adding a event task: `event`
-Adds an event type task which starts and end at specified times. <br/>
+Adds an event type task which starts and ends at specified times. <br/>
 Usage: `event TASK_NAME /from START /to END` <br/>
 <br/>
 Example: `event meeting /from 2pm /to 3pm` <br/>